WhiskyTangoFawks/LunarFalloutPlus/README.md

 *This is a large modlist, with several large downloads, including several large sets of textures.
 Nexus Premium is __highly__ recommended for the initial download, expect the initial download and installation to take at least an hour with premium.*

 - HD DLC is NOT required, however because this modlist uses a stock game folder, rather than your game folder in steam, if you do have the HD DLC installed Life in the Ruins will ignore it.

+### Solving Common Wabbajack Installation Problems
+* Set your game language to English if you have the game in another language- the installer does not work in other languages
+* Verify you game files in steam, then run the game through steam, then repeat the installation

 ## Additional Setup (post wabbajack installation)
 ### Customisation